Micha-Btz/freecyngn/README.md

 proprietary components of Google and which i personally don't like:

 - BasicDreams
-- privacy-browser
 - CaptivePortalLogin
-- CMFileManager
-- CMWallpapers
-- CyanogenSetupWizard
 - Email
+- Jelly
+- LineageBlackAccent
+- LineageBlackTheme
+- LineageBlueAccent
+- LineageBrownAccent
+- LineageCyanAccent
+- LineageDarkTheme
+- LineageGreenAccent
+- LineageOrangeAccent
-- Exchange2
+- LineagePinkAccent
-- HoloSpiralWallpaper
+- LineagePurpleAccent
-- LivePicker
+- LineageRedAccent
-- LiveWallpapers
+- LineageYellowAccent
 - LiveWallpapersPicker
-- NoiseField
-- PhaseBeam
-- PhotoPhase
-- PhotoTable
-- VisualizationWallpapers

 ## Usage
 The script is designed to be placed in /system/addon.d so it will be run on every rom update!